justimmo/typo3-plugin/README.md

-## Official TYPO3 CMS PLUGIN
+## Official JUSTIMMO TYPO3 CMS PLUGIN

 This plugin comes with different plugins/widgets to place on your website.
-The '''JUSTIMMO Real Estate Search''' queries the justimmo.at REST API to retrieve its objets.
+The '''JUSTIMMO Real Estate Search''' queries the justimmo.at REST API to retrieve its objects.

 ## Widgets we offer